aromartins/GlassCeiling/CONTRIBUTING.md

 Thanks for your interest in contributing to Glassceiling :tada:!

-We are working on a professional development platform for women professionals, focused on workplace reviews and network building, toward breaking through the glass ceiling together.
+We are working on a professional development platform for academics, focused on workplace reviews and network building, toward building a more inclusive academia.

-If you are someone with website developping experience who considers that closing the professional development gap between men and women is due yesterday (!), please read our contributor guidelines on how we can work together to shatter the glassceiling!
+If you are someone who wants to empower academics with leverage for better workplaces and help level the playing field for underrepresented minorities in academia, please read our contributor guidelines on how we can work together to shatter the glass ceiling!

->This document is a set of guidelines for contributing to GlassCeiling on GitHub.
+>This document is a set of guidelines for contributing to our project on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.

 * [Participation guidelines](#participation-guidelines)